Pineville, Louisiana: Arts and culture

 Louisiana Maneuvers Museum is located at Louisiana National Guard Training Center Pineville.

 Old Town Hall Museum "is the only museum in the entire state of Louisiana dedicated to municipal government".

 Education

-In 1906, the Southern Baptist–affiliated Louisiana College opened in Pineville.
+In 1906, the Southern Baptist–affiliated Louisiana College—now known as Louisiana Christian University—opened in Pineville.

 The Rapides Parish School Board operates public schools.
+Pineville High School is in Pineville.

+Rapides Parish is in the service area of Central Louisiana Technical Community College.

 Infrastructure

 The J. Levy Dabadie Correctional Center was located at Camp Beauregard.
 It closed in July 2012.

 From 1939 to 2014, the Huey P. Long Medical Center, a state charity hospital named former governor Huey Long, operated Pineville.

 The Curtis-Coleman Memorial Bridge, the replacement for the former O. K. Allen Bridge, named for former Governor Oscar K. Allen, links Alexandria and Pineville across the Red River.
-The bridge is named for one African-American politician, and William George "Willie" Goleman.
+The bridge is named for Israel "Bo" Curtis, educator in Rapides Parish and State Representative, and Lemon "Billy" Coleman,Jr. who was an educator in Rapides Parish and a Pineville City Council Member.

 Louisiana National Guard Training Center Pineville, formerly Camp Beauregard, in Pineville is operated by the Louisiana Army National Guard.
 It is the headquarters of the 225th Engineer Brigade and is one of the largest engineer units in the US Army.

+The Pineville Expressway is a freeway that carries U.S. Route 167 from downtown Alexandria into Pineville for about ten miles before ending at an interchange with U.S. Route 71 in Creola.